Industrial Internet of Things (IIoT)

 • Describe the Industrial Internet of Things (IIoT).

-• Describe how onsite and cloud servers are used with the IIoT.
+• Describe how sensors work in the IIoT.

 • Describe human-machine interfaces.